chromice/ae/README.md

 ### Hello world

 Let's create the most basic of web applications.
-Put this code into <samp>index.php</samp> in the web root directory:
+Create a file named <samp>index.php</samp> in the web root directory and paste this code into it:

 ```php
 require 'path/to/ae/core.php';